enterstudio/Twilio-Programmable-Wireless-SMS-To-GPS/README.md

-# Bi-Directional SMS Delivery With Twilio Programmable Wireless
+# Bidirectional SMS Delivery With Twilio Programmable Wireless

 Use Twilio's Programmable SMS to send a [Command](https://www.twilio.com/docs/api/wireless/rest-api/command) by Programmable Wireless to an [Ardunio](https://www.sparkfun.com/arduino_guide) device asking for it's current location then receive the location back by SMS.